alreadyjosh/it-doesnt-work/README.md

 Think of it as a shareable link you can send when someone needs a gentle reminder about describing problems clearly.

+## Inspiration

+This project is inspired by [nohello.net](https://nohello.net), which teaches people not to just say "hello" in chat without their actual question.
+We apply the same principle to technical problem reporting.

 ## Contributing

 Contributions are welcome!
 Whether you want to improve the content, fix bugs, or add features: